 Come join us as we venture to the beauty of the pacific islands… specifically, Squirrel Island, known for its crystal clear water and towering volcano (thankfully it’s dormant!).
-The native islanders are hosting a beachfront luau in celebration of their Chief, and you’re invited!
+The local islanders are hosting a beachfront luau in celebration of their Chief, and you’re invited!
 Just another day in paradise… we hope!

 Ever wonder what it would be like if your grandparents came with you to Camp?
 We may find out!
 It appears the Coaches have rapidly aged overnight!
 There must be something in the water, or the food, or maybe the jello… Now they’ll need your help to navigate all kinds of grandparent inspired activities.
+This is a great opportunity for your child to connect with a grandparent before camp and ask them how they can represent them when they go to camp!

 What to wear: your best representation of grandparents: eyeglasses, white hair, suspenders, neck tie, sweater vest, canes, walkers, fedora.
 For a different take you can dress up like a geriatric nurse.